arashazizi1368/citiy-state-sql/README.md

-# citiy-state-sql
+# city-state-sql
-State and city tables for mySQL
+States and cities of Iran in tables for mySQL